Overview

 - Keep the URL out of public repos, screenshots, and shared docs.

-- Rotate the URL right away if it leaks.
-Save the new URL into the sending tool.
+- Rotate the secret (and/or the URL) right away if you suspect a leak.
+Save the new value into the sending tool.

 - Prefer signed payloads from the source when the source supports them, for example Stripe signatures or GitHub HMAC headers.